FuseOrg/Feedie/README.md

 A step by step series of examples that tell you have to get a development env running

 1. Download the whole zip/clone the repo
-2. Start DB and Server
+2. Copy files to server hosting location
-3. Copy files to server hosting location
+3. Start Web server(Apache) and Database server(phpMyadmin)
-4. Host project to any localhost
+4. Host copied project to any localhost

 And repeat